We were unable to provide opening hours. Please contact the Church for more information

 recesses in north wall, the easternmost with a low window inset, and 2 on south wall, with crude enrichment of figures, flower ornament, attached shafts and cusping; utilised or intended as tomb recesses for the Monyns family.
 Blocked and truncated semi-circular arch in extreme south east of nave with small round-headed lancet on east wall C19 trussed rafter roof.
 Chancel arch of 1866, and C19 chancel roof.
 Two hollow chamfered elliptical recesses on south wall, integral with double sedilia.
 Simple trefoiled piscina in chancel.
 Fittings all C19.

-PLEASE NOTE: We started an interregnum at the beginning of August, and some Sundays may find us having a joint service with St Peter and St Paul in Temple Ewell.
-For details on servies please contact Liz Thomas-Friend (Church Warden).
+PLEASE NOTE: We have a joint service with St Peter and St Paul in Temple Ewell.
+For details on services please contact Revd Ian Parrish or John Glass (Churchwarden)

 If you'd prefer to navigate using Google Maps please use the button below